 \section{Introduction}

-Diffusion models have become the state-of-the-art generative model for image synthesis \citep{ho2020denoising, nichol2021improved, dhariwal2021diffusion} and video synthesis \citep{ho2022video}, etc. Its remarkable success is due to its powerful capability in modeling the complex multi-mode high-dimensional data distributions.
+Diffusion models have become the state-of-the-art generative model for image synthesis \citep{ho2020denoising, nichol2021improved, dhariwal2021diffusion} and video synthesis \citep{ho2022video}, etc. Its remarkable success is due to its powerful capability in modeling complex multi-mode high-dimensional data distributions.

-One promising direction for utilizing the generative power of diffusion models is through target generation.
-This allows users to customize the generation process to meet specific downstream objectives, effectively extending the models' capabilities beyond synthesis problems to engineering optimization and science discovery problems, such as image generation with human preferences, drug discovery \citep{corso2022diffdock,guan20233d} and material design \citep{vlassis2023denoising,giannone2023aligning}.
+One promising direction for utilizing the generative power of diffusion models is through target generation, which allows users to customize the generation process to meet specific downstream objectives, effectively extending the models' capabilities beyond synthesis problems to engineering optimization and science discovery problems, such as image generation with human preferences, drug discovery \citep{corso2022diffdock,guan20233d} and material design \citep{vlassis2023denoising,giannone2023aligning}.

-The pre-trained diffusion models often struggle to generate desired samples for these applications, especially when the target data lies out of the training data distribution.
+The pre-trained diffusion models often struggle to generate desired samples for these applications, especially when the target data lies outside the training data distribution.
 Therefore, the target generation often involves model fine-tuning or guidance techniques. \cite{krishnamoorthy2023diffusion} proposes to train the diffusion model with re-weighted training loss, while \cite{clark2023directly,black2023training,fan2024reinforcement,yang2024using} advocates for fine-tuning the parameters of the pre-trained model.
-As oppose to training-time approaches, \cite{bansal2023universal} introduces an inference-time approach, which replaces the classifier in classifier guidance \citep{dhariwal2021diffusion} with a differentiable objective function to achieve the downstream target.
-However, the requirement of the differentiable objective limits the practical usage of it for real applications with black-box feedback.
+As opposed to training-time approaches, \cite{bansal2023universal} introduces an inference-time approach, which replaces the classifier in classifier guidance \citep{dhariwal2021diffusion} with a differentiable objective function to achieve the downstream target.
+However, the requirement of the differentiable objective limits its practical usage for real applications with black-box feedback.

 Most real-world applications of target generation involve evaluating \textbf{black-box objectives} in an \textbf{online} manner.
 For example, image generation with human preferences requires human users to evaluate the generated images; drug design requires real-world experiments to evaluate the generated molecules.
 These applications typically require several iterative query-feedback cycles with a black-box objective to achieve satisfactory target generation.
 As objective evaluations are often expensive, it becomes crucial to develop \textbf{query-efficient} algorithms to minimize the cost of these evaluations.